The easiest way to create a URL object is from a String

 from the panel's components.
 The first constructor creates a

-object from a protocol, host name, and filename.
+URL object from a protocol, host name, and filename.
 The

-following code snippet creates a URL
+following code snippet creates a URL to the

-file at the example.com
+page1.html file at the example.com site:

 new URL("http", "example.com", "/pages/page1.html");